mercadopago/devsite-docs/guides/salesforce/payments-configuration.en.md

 If you want to change this order, follow these steps.

-1. Within your Salesforce store, go to the **Merchant Tools** menu and click the **Payment Methods** option found within the Ordering group of options.
+1. Within your Salesforce Commerce Cloud store, go to the **Merchant Tools** menu and click the **Payment Methods** option found within the Ordering group of options.
 You can also find the option using the menu search engine.
 2. Within the box, look for the **Sort Order** column.
 In this column, assign a numerical order to the payment methods of your store to define the order in which you want to display them.